- Academic Department Administrator (she/her/hers)

-Forensic anthropology, bioarchaeology, human osteology, Geographic Information Systems (GIS), archaeological excavation, digitization, digital mapping and cartography.
+Geographic Information Systems (GIS), archaeological excavation, digitization, digital mapping and cartography, forensic anthropology, bioarchaeology, human osteology.

 Maggie is our full time Academic Department Administrator, an On-Call archaeologist, and a current GIS graduate student in the certificate program here at GW.
 This semester she is in a remote sensing course, and has experience with geospatial statistics, and programming for GIS.
 She plans to take her research and knowledge out into the field to delve deeper into the intersection of archaeology, forensic anthropology, and GIS, specifically using spatial statistics and mapping on the minute scale of the surface of bone.
 For more information see her LinkedIn page.

-GIS Graduate Certification, est. 2021, The George Washington University
+GIS Graduate Certificate, est. 2021, The George Washington University

 MSc, 2018, Bioarchaeological and Forensic Anthropology, University College London